+This article looks at the use of the most common filler - calcium carbonate - in various thermoplastics.
+The aim is to show general trends and what to expect when adding a filler to a polymer.
+In addition some unexpected and less easy to understand topics will be mentioned.
 Fillers can be added to polymers for a multitude of different reasons.
-Whatever the reason may be, cost reduction, improved performance or a combination of both, it is observed that the addition of filler changes every single property of the polymer.
+Whatever the reason may be - cost reduction, improved performance or a combination of both - it is observed that the addition of filler changes every single property of the polymer.

 Some of the changes are desired and some not.
 Some are predictable and some not.

-Here we will show what is expected and predictable and what cannot be anticipated and just has to be measured.
-There are different types of thermoplastic, for example amorphous and semi-crystalline, non-polar and polar, one that are inert and ones that can, at least potentially, react with the filler or degrade.
-All types are examined in order to draw out the common trends.
+Research has shown what is expected and predictable and what cannot be anticipated and just has to be measured.
+There are different types of thermoplastics, for example amorphous and semicrystalline, non-polar and polar.
+In addition, there are those that are inert and ones that can, at least potentially, react with the filler or degrade.
+The research looked at all types in order to draw out common trends.